Congregation of Divine Providence: Congregation of Divine Providence, Texas

 The first overseas mission of the congregation was established in 1866 in the United States.
-The sisters were recruited by Claude Dubuis, the Bishop of Galveston, Texas, to teach in the rural towns of his diocese.
-It developed into an autonomous congregation in 1886, with its motherhouse in San Antonio, Texas.
-This congregation has a province in Mexico.
-They operate Our Lady of the Lake University and Providence High School in San Antonio.
+The Sisters were recruited by Claude Dubuis, the Bishop of Galveston, Texas, to teach in the rural towns of his diocese.
+In answer to this call, Mother St. Andrew Feltin and Sister Alphonsa Boegler journeyed to Texas, landing in Galveston that year, arriving in San Antonio in December, where they opened their first school the following April.
+At the request of the bishop, they established a nearby city, Castroville as their headquarters.
+This was due to the large Alsatian population of that town.
+After much expansion, the motherhouse was later moved to San Antonio in 1895.